 Job Safety and Health Protection in Virginia Poster Required

-The Job Safety and Health Protection in Virginia is a job safety law poster by the Virginia Employment Commission.
+The Job Safety and Health Protection in Virginia is a labor law posters poster by the Virginia Employment Commission.
 This is a mandatory posting for all employers in Virginia, and businesses who fail to comply may be subject to fines or sanctions.

-The "Job Safety and Health Protection" poster advises an employee of their rights and responsibilities under the OSHA law.
+Updated September 2023.
+The "Job Safety and Health Protection" poster advises an employee of their rights and responsibilities under the Virginia Occupational Safety and Health (VOSH) law.
 All private and public employers must post this notice, and are subject to a citation and possible fine if this poster is not displayed.
-This poster is required in 11 x 17 format and is not available for download, but may be ordered on line at the link.
+This poster is required in 11 x 17 format and is not available for download, but may be ordered online at the link.

 VA All-In-One Labor Poster: Instead of printing out dozens of posters, employers can also purchase an all-in-one poster that covers both Virginia and Federal poster requirements by clicking here .